We're giving you the chance to win back the value of your meal - every time you dine this month!

 Deeney's, Leyton

-Haggis grilled cheese
+Haggis cheese toastie

 Why: Deeney's claim to be fresh as 'a highland breeze wafting up your kilt’.
 While we can’t say we relate to such a thing, we can understand the feeling of joy that washes over you when faced with one of Deeney's sandwiches.
 The secret here, we think, is that they squash their toasties as they cook them, for that crack and crunch on the outside, which somehow makes the soft, stringy fillings even more enjoyable.
 The Hamish Macbeth is their signature toastie and features haggis, bacon, cheddar, caramelised onions, rocket and mustard.